cbartholomew69/project-vagabond-demo/README.md

 # Deliverables

-* User can sign up/log in with a unique email address
+* User can sign up/log in with email address

-* Users can view their profile page with their previously created posts

 * City page that shows all posts created by the community

-* Form to generate a post associated with a city page

-* Notification that post was successfully submitted to city page
+* Notification messages that posts were successfully created

 * CRUD functionality on 3 models (Users, Posts, Cities)

 * Validations that prevent users from submitting invalid data (new accounts must be unique, posts must be within 1 and 200 characters, prevents invalid image URLs)

-* Authorization checks that ensure users can only modify/delete their own content
+* Authorization to ensures users can only modify/delete their own content
 ___